Cogeneration/Combined Heat and Power

 Generating electricity and thermal energy onsite

-Cogeneration/Combined Heat and Power (CHP) is a great opportunity to save money and increase your system reliability.
+Cogeneration, or combined heat and power (CHP), is a great opportunity to save energy costs and increase your system reliability.
 Typically, it can make sense for businesses that have high annual hours and a continuous thermal load to take advantage of the thermal energy produced.
-Examples include hotels, hospitals, nursing homes, pools, and health facilities.
+Examples of these types of businesses include hotels, hospitals, nursing homes, pools and health facilities.

 What you get

-PSE will provide incentives for cogeneration/CHP projects that meet minimum efficiency requirements and are cost-effective.
-The incentives are based on the following:
+We provide incentives for cogeneration/CHP projects that meet minimum efficiency requirements and are cost-effective.
+Current incentive rates are listed below.

 - You must be a PSE business electric customer.

-- You must be pre-approved by PSE prior to all energy efficiency improvement measures.
+- You must be pre-approved by PSE prior to installation of all energy-efficiency measures.

 - Cogeneration systems must have useful thermal energy output of no less than 33% of the total energy output.